top of page

 The Gliss anglais

-You can hear me playing the gliss anglais with other improvisers in Sulaymaniah, Iraq as part of Space 21 Festival in the video I've created below.
-Carceral Scrivings is a powerful, improvised response, to the torture endured by women held in The Red Prison when Saddam Hussein was in power.
+I played the gliss anglais with Khabat Abas other improvisers in Sulaymaniah, Iraq in 2022 as part of Space 21 Festival.
+We responded to the spaces we occupied and the vestigial sediment they held.
+In The Red Prison we played together for over three hours without pause in and around the women's cell.
+My film, Carceral Scrivings is a powerful homage to that experience and a testament to the torture endured by women held in The Red Prison when Saddam Hussein was in power.

 My writing on the thinking behind and development of this instrument is published by The Orpheus Instituut.
 Read it here; Instrument de/reconstruction as a feminist practice.